openstack-archive/tripleo-docs/doc/source/advanced_deployment/ssl.rst

 Then edit the enable-tls.yaml environment file.
 If using the location from the previous command, the correct file would be in ``~/ssl-heat-templates/environments/enable-tls.yaml``.
-Insert the contents of the private key and CA certificate files in their respective locations.
+Insert the contents of the private key and certificate files in their respective locations.

 .. note:: The certificate and key will be multi-line values, and all of the lines
           must be indented to the same level.